jaidyn31moodley/music-genre-classification/README.md

-Music Genre Classification Using GTZAN Dataset
+# Music Genre Classification Using GTZAN Dataset

-Overview
+## Overview:

 This project predicts the genre of a song using precomputed audio features from the GTZAN dataset.
 It applies machine learning techniques to classify songs into genres and visualize their feature clusters.

-Dataset

-File used: features_30_sec.csv

-Features include:

-Chroma, RMS, Spectral centroid, Bandwidth, Rolloff Zero-crossing rate, Tempo MFCCs (20 coefficients, mean + variance)

-Label: label (genre of the song)

-Project Workflow

-Data Preprocessing

-Loaded audio features and genre labels

-Split data into training and test sets

-Model Training

-Used a Random Forest Classifier (100 estimators)

-Evaluation

-Accuracy score

-Classification report (precision, recall, F1-score)

-Confusion matrix heatmap

-Enhancements

-PCA visualization of genre clusters

-Similarity-based song recommendations using cosine similarity

-Results/Findings

-Random Forest achieved high accuracy on test data

-Confusion matrix reveals which genres are most difficult to distinguish

-PCA visualization shows how genres cluster by audio features

-Example Outputs

-Confusion Matrix Heatmap

-PCA plot of genres

-Most similar songs (recommendation system)

-Future Improvements

-Experiment with different models (SVM, Gradient Boosting, Neural Nets)

-Extend to deep learning (CNN on raw audio spectrograms)

-Build an interactive recommendation system

-Technologies Used

-Python (pandas, numpy, scikit-learn, seaborn, matplotlib)

-Jupyter Notebook

-How to Run:

-Clone/download this repo

-Place features_30_sec.csv in the data/ folder

-Open the Jupyter Notebook

-Run all cells to train the model and view results
+### Dataset:

+features_30_sec: a pre-extracted features file of the GTZAN dataset, which contains 1000 30 second audio clips of songs from the following genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock.

+#### Features include:

+Chroma, RMS, Spectral centroid, Bandwidth, Rolloff, Zero-crossing rate, Tempo, MFCCs (20 coefficients, mean + variance)

+#### Label:

+label (genre of the song)

+### Project Workflow:

+1. Data Preprocessing

+- Loaded audio features and genre labels

+- Split data into training and test sets

+2. Model Training

+- Used a Random Forest Classifier (100 estimators)

+3. Evaluation

+- Accuracy score

+- Classification report (precision, recall, F1-score)

+- Confusion matrix heatmap

+4. Enhancements

+- PCA visualization of genre clusters

+- Similarity-based song recommendations using cosine similarity

+### Results/Findings

+- Random Forest achieved high accuracy on test data

+- Confusion matrix reveals which genres are most difficult to distinguish

+- PCA visualization shows how genres cluster by audio features

+### Example Outputs:

+- Confusion Matrix Heatmap

+- PCA plot of genres

+- Most similar songs (recommendation system)

+### Future Improvements:

+- Experiment with different models (SVM, Gradient Boosting, Neural Nets)

+- Extend to deep learning (CNN on raw audio spectrograms)

+- Build an interactive recommendation system

+### Technologies Used:

+- Python (pandas, numpy, scikit-learn, seaborn, matplotlib)

+- Jupyter Notebook

+### How to Run:

+- Clone/download this repo

+- Place features_30_sec.csv in the data/ folder

+- Open the Jupyter Notebook

+- Run all cells to train the model and view results

 Author: Jaidyn Moodley